pes18fan/zen/DOCUMENTATION.md

 ### User-defined modules

 User-defined modules basically mean a file of code that can be imported with `use`.
-It will run the file and package all of its functions prefixed with the `pub` keyword within the imported file's name.
+It will run the file and package all of its functions and classes prefixed with the `pub` keyword within the imported file's name.

 ```zen
 // a.zn